 In short, daily exercise primes your child’s brain for learning how to focus.
 It helps them release excess energy, too.

 However, while exercise is a big deal, team sports aren’t the only way to get your child moving.
 Children may also get their daily exercise through unstructured play – so let them loose in the backyard or on the playground, too.

 2. How to Focus in the Classroom

 According to research published in the peer-reviewed journal, Learning and Instruction, the average elementary school student is distracted 25% of the time.
 The study also found that attention spans generally decreased during long spans of instruction and when the teacher was engaging the whole classroom of students.

-For kids who have trouble focusing in school, situations like these represent more mountains to climb.
+For kids who have Attention Deficit Hyperactivity Disorder (ADHD), situations like these represent more mountains to climb.
 Unfortunately, your child is going to run into these scenarios time and time again during their schooling – and you won’t be there to help.

 Luckily, there are some ways you can help your child at home that will make it easier for them to focus at school.

 A good home routine, including a consistent sleep schedule and meals at roughly the same time each day, can do a lot to improve a child’s ability to focus at school.